 '''

-Parameters
+//Frequency successfully set

 '''

 Parameters Description referenceBus Reference clock bus selection.
 One of the possible value from CLK_BUSES_REFERENCE enum.
 For devices that do not have multiple clock channels for Reference clock, CLK_BUS_REFERENCE_1 should be the selection. referenceSource Clock source means the path of the clock signal.
 One of the possible value from CLK_SOURCES_REFERENCE enum.
-See the block diagram in the data sheet to get an idea. referenceClockHz Clock frequency in Hertz. waitUntilComplete Passing this parameter as 'true' will make until the actual hardware operation is complete.
+See the block diagram in the data sheet. referenceClockHz Clock frequency in Hertz. waitUntilComplete Passing this parameter as 'true' will make until the actual hardware operation is complete.

-uint32_t SYS_CLK_ReferenceFrequencySet (CLK_BUSES_REFERENCE referenceBus, CLK_SOURCES_REFERENCE referenceSource, uint32_t referenceClockHz, bool waitUntilComplete)
+uint32_t SYS_CLK_ReferenceFrequencySet (CLK_BUSES_REFERENCE referenceBus, bool waitUntilComplete)